Do you have a research project focusing on the genomic surveillance of malaria?

 MalariaGEN is pleased to work with the Bill & Melinda Gates Foundation to address the challenges of global supply chains and improve research capacity for genomic surveillance of malaria.
 We have now reopened the grant for 2023/24 and are accepting new applications.
-Please note that from 4 December 2023 to 2 January 2023 there will be a delay in the review of applications.

 How does the grant work?